jordanbrierley/Simple-membership-app/readme.md

 To build the assets if you first navigate to the `/resources` folder in the document root and run `npm install` to install all the package dependancies
 Then you can then run `gulp build` which will run the build process to compile these in the `/public` folder on the document root.

-You can 'watch' these assets and view to update and compile with live reloading by running `gulp` from the `/resources` directory just be sure to make sure to run `php artisan serve --host HOSTNAME` where `HOSTNAME` matches the value set in `/resources/gulp/conf Line:14 - exports.proxy = 'HOSTNAME:PORT';`.
+You can 'watch' these assets to update and compile with live reloading by running `gulp` from the `/resources` directory as long as you make sure to run `php artisan serve --host HOSTNAME` where `HOSTNAME` matches the value set in `/resources/gulp/conf Line:14 - exports.proxy = 'HOSTNAME:PORT';`.

 eg. `php artisan serve --host animals.dev`, `exports.proxy = 'http://animals.dev:8000';`